ga4gh-discovery/ga4gh-discovery.github.io/README.md

 The Discovery Work Stream is lead by Harindra Arachchi and Marc Fiume.
 For details on how this Work Stream operates please read the [Discovery Work Stream Organizational Structure & Vision document](https://docs.google.com/document/d/1WFjZ9yBx8Vxn97QORRNQN7O3DBnhpwEUX2mK7f2C4EA/edit?ts=59ed3535#).

 This group meets at a high-level monthly.
 [Meeting minutes are available to view here](https://docs.google.com/document/d/1zrMC60S8GgyUaTdJtw9abDNeBqqtl1tw_znoichZm7A/edit?usp=sharing).
+In addition, the sub-groups listed below meet on their own schedules.
+Participation in these groups require participants to adhere to the [GA4GH Standards for Professional Conduct](https://www.ga4gh.org/docs/GA4GH-Standards-for-Professional-Conduct_22-Jan-2018.pdf).

 For more information on GA4GH, please visit the [GA4GH Website](https://ga4gh.org).